treeman/money/README.md

 1. The budget shouldn't automatically operate on all accounts but should be configurable Should be able to choose which categories/groups/accounts it's specific to Should be able to split the amount between budgets
+1. Ability to hide certain categories
+    Hidden setting should be remembered for new months How to view all categories?

 ## Account view
 1. Add new fields for a transaction: